aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

     }
     ```

-When using the `captureLambdaHanlder` decorator or middleware, Tracer performs these additional tasks to ease operations:
+When using the `captureLambdaHandler` decorator or middleware, Tracer performs these additional tasks to ease operations:

 * Handles the lifecycle of the subsegment
 * Creates a `ColdStart` annotation to easily filter traces that have had an initialization overhead